Want to visit an Old West Saloon?

-St. James Hotel & Saloon, in Cimarron, New Mexico, was a regular stop on the Santa Fe Trail.
-The Earp brothers, Jesse James and Annie Oakley all slept there - not together!
+St. James Hotel & Saloon, Cimarron, New Mexico, a regular stop on the Santa Fe Trail.
+The Earp brothers, Jesse James and Annie Oakley all slept there.
+Not together!

-It's origin is from 1872, and is on the National Register.
-It's located in the Cimarron Historic District.
-This Old West bar still shows bullet holes from gun fights back in the 1880s.
+Origins from 1872, it’s on the National Register.
+Located in the Cimarron Historic District.
+This Old West bar still shows bullet holes from 1880’s gunfights.

-Renovations began in 2009.
-The lobby and rooms were restored & refreshed.
-The bar and restaurant were updated and expanded - but the old West saloon charm and history were maintained.
+The lobby and rooms restored & refreshed from 2009+ renovations.
+Bar and restaurant updated and expanded.
+The old West saloon charm and history still maintained!

 Southwest New Mexico

-The Buckhorn Saloon – Drive North out of Silver City to little, rural Pinos Altos.
-Just a short drive.
-Turn left to get to 32 Main Street.
+The Buckhorn Saloon – Drive North from Silver City to rural Pinos Altos.
+A short drive.
+Turn left to 32 Main Street.
 Its 1865 origin is found in the adobe walls.
-The vintage bar & bar back are still there.
-Although there's been updating & expansions - it has all the feel of an Old West Saloon.
-Even an Opera House is attached!
+Vintage bar & bar back still there.
+With updating and expansions, still remains feeling like an Old West Saloon.
+Even an Opera House attached!

 Colorado Old West Bars